LAHBIBCHRAIKI/UnityCopilot/README.md

 ## 🎬 Demo

 <!-- Add screenshots or GIFs here when available -->
-*Coming soon: Screenshots and demo videos of UnityPilot in action*
+*Coming soon: Screenshots and demo videos of UnityCopilot in action*

 ---